jncraton/oop-cpsc2030/lectures/15-inheritance-examples.md

 ## Exercise

-Create a `CheckingAccount` class with a `withdraw` method.
+Create a `CheckingAccount` class with a `withdraw` method

 ## Real-World Example: Game Development

-- Characters, items, and abilities.
+- Characters, items, and abilities

 ## Example: Game Development